algorand/sandbox/README.md

 ## Working with files

 Some Algorand commands require using a file for the input.
 For example working with TEAL programs.
-In some other cases like working with Logical signatures or transactions offline you may need to get a file output from LogicSig or transaction.
+In some other cases like working with Logical signatures or transactions offline the output from a LogicSig or transaction may be needed.

 To stage a file use the `copyTo` command.
 The file will be placed in the algod data directory, which is where sandbox executes `goal`.
 This means the files can be used without specifying their full path.